Start your moodboard

 Create a new board for each moodboard direction.

-Each new board gives you the options to start with a beautiful template.
+Each new board gives you the option to start with a beautiful template.

 Creativity often responds well to some constraints or limitations.
 Picking a keyword, theme, color or style can be a great way to give some direction to your moodboard.

-Now that you've established the direction for your moodboard, add any written content you have.
-This might include brand values, positioning statements, tag-lines or any other parts of the brief that will inspire you and keep you on track.
+Now that you've established the direction for your moodboard, add any existing content you have.
+This might include specific direction from your client or parts of the brief that will inspire you and keep you on track.

-Next, add any logos, existing expressions of the brand like websites, design elements or photography.
+Next, add any products or references you've received from your client.
 These might not make it into the final moodboard, but they're still a great place to start.

 Drag files from your computer.

-Click the "Upload file" button or just drag a file onto your board.
+Click the "Upload" button or just drag a file onto your board.
 You can add images, logos, documents, videos, audio and much more.

-The imagery you choose to include in your moodboard can have big influence on the look and feel of your project, so choose carefully!
-These images can define things like tone, cropping, lighting and color.
+The imagery you choose to include in your moodboard can have a big influence on the look and feel of your project, so choose carefully!
+These images can define things like tone, mood, lighting, and color.

-If you're the type of person who keeps a collection of images in an inspiration library, now's the time to see if you've already got something that could work.
-Or you can start by searching for visual elements from around the web.
-There are lots of fantastic sites where you can find great visual inspiration for free, like Dribbble, Behance and Designspiration.
+Start by searching for visual elements from around the web.
+There are lots of fantastic sites where you can find great visual inspiration for free, like Pinterest and Designspiration.
+Interior moodboards often include materials and fabrics, flooring, fittings, textures, furniture, and even artwork.

 Don't worry about organizing the images just yet, that step will come later.